node-gh/gh/README.md

 #### Examples

--   Prints your username to stdout.
+Prints the user name from ~/.gh.json to your console.

 ```
 gh user --whoami